 d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: NA 4.
-Plants [help] a.
-Check the types of vegetation found on the site: deciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grainOrchards, vineyards or other permanent cropswet soil plants: cattail, buttercup, bullrush, skunk cabbage, otherwater plants: water lily, eelgrass, milfoil, other other types of vegetation b.
-What kind and amount of vegetation will be removed or altered?
-None. c.
-List threatened and endangered species known to be on or near the site.
-Stellar Sealion is on the endangered species list.
-They are throughout the Puget Sound. d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: NA e.
-List all noxious weeds and invasive species known to be on or near the site.
-NA 5.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: [help]

+4. Plants [help] a.
+Check the types of vegetation found on the site: [help] deciduous tree: alder, maple aspen, otherevergreen treet fir, cedar, pine, othershrubsgrass grass pasture crop or grain Orchards, vineyards or other permanent crops. x wet soil plants: cattain buttercup, bullrush, skunk cabbage other water plants: water lily eelgrass, milfoil, other other types of vegetation b.
+What kind and amount of vegetation will be removed or altered? [help] None c.
+List threatened and endangered species known to be on or near the site. [help] None known d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] See mitigation planting plan by Cedarock Consultants, Inc. e.
+List all noxious weeds and invasive species known to be on or near the site. [help] None known 5.
 Animals [help] a.
-List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
-List any threatened and endangered species known to be on or near the site.
+List any birds and other animals which have been observed on or near the site or are known to be on or near the site. [help] Examples include: birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon trout, herring, shellfish, other b.
+List any threatened and endangered species known to be on or near the site. [help] None known c.

-c.
 Is the site part of a migration route?
-If so, explain.

-d.
-Proposed measures to preserve or enhance wildlife, if any:

-e.
-List any invasive animal species known to be on or near the site.
+If so, explain. [help] No d.
+Proposed measures to preserve or enhance wildlife, if any: [help] Adhear to all rules, regulations and guidelines e.
+List any invasive animal species known to be on or near the site. [help]